SAP Ariba Licensing Guide for CIOs and Procurement Leaders

 Key points include:

 - Tiered Membership Levels: SAP Ariba offers tiered subscription levels for suppliers, often named Bronze, Silver, Gold, Platinum (or similar).
 A supplier’s tier is based on the total number of documents (orders, invoices, etc.) they transact in a year (across all their customers on the network).
-For example, a Bronze level might cover up to 24 documents/year, Silver up to 100, Gold up to 500, and Platinum for 500+ documents (the exact ranges can vary by region).
+For example, a Bronze level might cover up to 24 documents per year, Silver up to 100, Gold up to 500, and Platinum for 500+ documents (the exact ranges can vary by region).
 Each tier corresponds to a fixed annual fee.
 Lower tiers might be a couple of thousand dollars annually, whereas the highest tier could be tens of thousands annually for very large suppliers.

-- Supplier Cost Management: As a buying company, you should know these supplier fees.
+- Supplier Cost Management: As a purchasing company, you should be aware of these supplier fees.
 While most of your suppliers likely won’t hit the thresholds (thus won’t pay anything), your strategic or high-volume suppliers probably will.
 Those suppliers might come to you with concerns about the fees.
 It’s wise to inform them early about Ariba’s fee structure, emphasizing that most suppliers remain free unless they do substantial business (so it’s not targeting the small vendors).
 For those who qualify for fees, highlight the benefits of the Enterprise Account.
 Sometimes, if a supplier’s fees are significant and they push back, you might negotiate a solution.
 For example, the supplier could factor the fees into their pricing, or you, as the buyer, might offer a larger share of the business to offset their cost or even arrange for a fee waiver period via SAP during the initial rollout.
 The key is to avoid surprises: no one likes an unexpected bill, so transparent communication with suppliers is important to keep them on board.

 Network Access Fees and Other Charges